Bourn23/twitter_event_simulator/README.md

 --> there are times where a user is active and then deactive. during protest we want most of our users to be active. especially we want them to organize/coordinate the protest information.

-ideas for tweet generation via LLM:
+ideas for tweet generation via LLM: (it would be interesting to see if it makes a difference whether the user tweet is generated via subjective or objective view by the LLM)
 1. it's an oracle/ social media expert simulation.
 2. it is the user itself.
-3. ??